strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   3	- Not homeless
     Includes sleeping in own accommodation/rental accommodation or living with friends or relatives on a stable, long term basis

+  9 - Not stated / missing
+    Is not to be used on primary collection forms.
+It is primarily for use in administrative collections when transferring data from data sets where the item has not been collected.

   Select the code that best fits the client’s sleeping arrangements over the preceding 4 weeks.
 Where multiple options apply (e.g., client has experienced